 Poster Session: To help make your presentation amazing, MITEI funds an extra 20 hours of work at the end of the summer or during the fall dedicated to preparing for the poster session.
 This includes paid time spent writing the poster, working with instructors at the writing center, and a rehearsal dinner with other MITEI Summer UROPs.

 Students with relevant research projects, even if they are not funded by MITEI, are invited to participate in the professional development program and poster presentations.
 For example, if your energy-related research project is supported by direct funding from the UROP Office, you can still be part of the MITEI Summer UROP cohort.
-Apply to participate in the cohort here.
+The 2019 MITEI Summer UROP cohort deadline passed on June 4, 2019.
+If you have questions, contact Undergraduate Academic Coordinator Rachel Shulman.

 To apply for funding, complete our application form.